cmu-sei/pharos/INSTALL.md

 including:

   * ROSE
-  * XSB
   * Boost
   * yaml-cpp
   * SQLLite
-  * YICES
+  * Z3

 ## Boost

-We build with Boost version 1.60 currently, but we do not belive that either ROSE or Pharos is particularly senstive which version of Boost is used.
+We build with Boost version 1.61 currently, but we do not belive that either ROSE or Pharos is particularly senstive which version of Boost is used.
 It does need to be compiled with a consistent ABI however, and it is important to ensure that this Boost distribution is the same